gdalle/AutodiffCourse/1_intro.typ

   )
 ]

+More crazy formulas in #cite(<gilesExtendedCollectionMatrix2008>).

 == This was reverse mode

-Propagate the input through a chain of layers, record enough information, backpropagate output sensitivities.
+Propagate the input through a chain of layers, record enough information, backpropagate the output cotangent.

 #align(center)[
   #image("img/blondel/reverse.png", height: 70%)
 ]

 = Forward versus reverse

-== Interpretation

 == Time complexity